-We have audited the accompanying Standalone financial statements of M/s CHOICE CORPORATE SERVICES PRIVATE LIMITED ("the Company"), which comprises the Balance Sheet as at March 31, 2021, the Statement of Profit and Loss and statement of cash flows for the period then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "the standalone financial statements").
+We have audited the accompanying Standalone financial statements of M/s CHOICE PORTFOLIO MANAGEMENT SERVICES PRIVATE LIMITED (FORMERLY KNOWN AS CHOICE STOCK TRADE PRIVATE LIMITED) ("the Company"), which comprises the Balance Sheet as at March 31, 2021, the Statement of Profit and Loss and statement of cash flows for the period then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "the standalone financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2021, and profit and its cash flows for the period ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2021, and Loss and its cash flows for the period ended on that date.